A person holding onto a sign that says the wounds of emotional incest are often invisible but profound.

 There is a lack of boundaries between the parent and child, resulting in emotional fusion.
 The child may feel responsible for the parent’s emotional well-being or experience an unhealthy level of emotional dependence on the parent.

 My client David (not real name) quickly discovered his talent for bringing laughter to the household.
 In moments of turmoil caused by his unruly older brother, David would employ his wit to inject humor into the midst of shouts and cries reverberating throughout the house.
-As an adult he struggled with embracing sadness because he learned as a child to ignore his painful feelings.
+As an adult he struggled with sadness because he learned as a child to ignore his painful feelings.
+And behind the sadness was profound shame.

 Neglect of the child’s needs